code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 Before you process data it is generally expected that you map it to a domain object.

+In our example the input data is stored in the <var>src/main/resources/persons.csv</var> file.
+Each line in the file contains a comma separated first and last name.

+{% highlight plaintext %}
+John, Doe
+Jane, Doe
+{% endhighlight %}

-In this example we will map the comma separated data from the CSV file to a `Person` object.
+We will map this data to a `Person` object.
 This is a simple POJO that contains a first and last name.

 {% highlight java %}
 package com.codenotfound.model;